 A license application and approval/denial can take up to six months for review before a final determination is made.
 Each license is for a specific export transaction.
 If there is concern that a license may or may not be needed, please contact Notre Dame Research Administration as soon as possible to allow for an analysis of the need and to process the application.

 The export control training consists of the modules shown below.
-The first module is required for personnel participating in a project subject to export controls.
+The Export Compliance for Researchers is required for personnel participating in a project subject to export controls.
 The remainder are optional, but recommended, depending upon occupational responsibilities.
 The time commitment for each module is approximately 15 to 20 minutes.

 - Introduction to Export Compliance